medvedevgroup/minimizer-jaccard-estimator/reproduce/README.md

 Where sequences were drawn from E.coli, these were taken from Escherichia coli strain K-12 substrain MG1655, https://www.ncbi.nlm.nih.gov/nuccore/U00096.

+The Genome Reference Consortium's Human Build 38, also known as GRCh38 or hg38, was also used.
+Specifically chromsome 20, which is available at https://www.ncbi.nlm.nih.gov/nuccore/CM000682.2.
+In the experiments above, the filename is hg38.chr20.fa.

 Sequence pairs are stored in tandem in the following files.
 That is, the first two sequences in the file are one pair, the next two sequences are the second